 - Alcohol withdrawal

-Benzodiazepines can be legally prescribed but are widely abused by some patients.
-Abuse of Benzodiazepines occurs when patients take more than their prescribed dosage, when users take benzos without a prescription, or when users combine benzos with other drugs.
+Although they can be prescribed, Benzos are widely abused by some patients.
+Abuse of Benzodiazepines occurs when more than the prescribed dosage is taken, when taken without a prescription, or when combined with other substances.
 Benzodiazepine abuse can turn into addiction quite easily.
 Drugs like Xanax, for example, are highly addictive.
-Benzos have additionally been used as date rape drugs.
+Benzos have additionally been used as a date rape drug.

-It is common for people who use Benzos to combine them with opioids and/or alcohol.
+It is common for people who use Benzos to combine them with Opioids and/or alcohol.
 An estimated 41% of alcoholics have abused Benzodiazepines; a common reason being their ability to prevent withdrawal symptoms.
 This can be especially dangerous because alcohol and Benzos are both depressants which means the effects of a slowed down central nervous system are intensified.
 Often times, addicts find combining Benzos with other drugs produces an intense high.
 An estimated 80% of Benzodiazepine abuse is connected with polydrug abuse (combining multiple drugs in one sitting), especially Heroin and Methadone, thus creating a fatal drug combination.

 The number of annual deaths related to Benzodiazepine addiction is increasing.
 In 2015, 4,000 female deaths and 5,000 male deaths were attributed to Benzodiazepine addiction.
 In 2003, 23% of people who died by an Opioid overdose also tested positive for Benzodiazepines.